elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-15-cs3103-lecture-6-wireless-lan.md

 - Provides a centralised contention free polling access method
 - PC (point coordinator) module at AP performs polling
 	- Stations request AP register them on polling list
-    - AP regularly polls stations on polling list and delivers traffix
+    - AP regularly polls stations on polling list and delivers traffic
 - Both PCF and DCF operate simultaneously

 How does PC (AP) gets access to media
 - If 10 nodes are registered for polling and refrain from contention
 - 4 nodes are not registered and operate in DCF mode
-- Hence AP will be contending with these 4 ndoes
+- Hence AP will be contending with these 4 nodes

 Another IFS value is introduce PIFS.
 It is shorter than DIFS.
 AP use this to gain access to media
-> How?
+> How PIFS helps AP get access to media?
 > - It is shorter